Indic computing: Government sector

 Indian Union Government made it mandatory for Mobile phone companies whose handsets manufactured, stored, sold and distributed in India to have support for displaying and typing text using fonts for all 22 languages.
 This move has seen rise in use of Indian languages by millions of users.

 TDIL

-The Department of Electronics and Information Technology, India initiated the TDIL (Technology Development for Indian Languages) with the objective of developing Information Processing Tools and Techniques to facilitate human-machine interaction without language barrier; creating and accessing multilingual knowledge resources; and integrating them to develop innovative user products and services.
+The Department of Electronics and Information Technology, India initiated the TDIL (Technology Development for Indian Languages) with the objective of developing Information Processing Tools and Techniques to facilitate human-machine interaction without a language barrier; creating and accessing multilingual knowledge resources; and integrating them to develop innovative user products and services.

 In 2005, it started distributing language software tools developed by Government/Academic/Private companies in the form of CD for non commercial use.

-Some of the outcome of TDIL program deployed on Indian Language Technology Proliferation & Deployment Centre.
-This Centre disseminate all the linguistic resources, tools & applications which have been developed under TDIL funding.
+Some of the outcomes of TDIL program have been deployed on Indian Language Technology Proliferation & Deployment Centre.
+This Centre disseminates all the linguistic resources, tools & applications which have been developed under TDIL funding.
 This programme took to exponential expansion under the leadership of Dr. Swaran Lata who also created international foot-print of the programme.
 She has now retired.